 Figure 40.
-What is Micro-mobility?; Source: National Association of City Transportation Officials
+What is Micro-mobility?; Source: National Association of City Transportation Officials flood Tenafly's downtown with cars.
+Tenafly's decision to opt out would make Englewood Hospital the line terminal.

 Public-private partnerships, inter-agency partnerships, and an effective parking authority can plan for any return of light-rail service to be supported by a parking deck with a shared parking arrangement to permit commuter parking during the weekdays and general public parking all other hours, or even provide off-site parking for multi-family housing.
 Integration of car-share or car-rental services, bike infrastructure, and other micro-mobility infrastructure can further help to reduce vehicular traffic and parking associated with a light-rail station.